NateG1102/Capstone/README.md

 # Capstone
-Senior capstone project of a website called StockSyncer
+Senior capstone project of a website called StockSyncer.